 The adsorbed amounts of D-Phe and L-Phe were 0.0647 mg/g of membrane and 0.1685 mg/g of membrane respectively, and adsorption selectivity $[\alpha{Ads}]L$ of 2.6 was achieved using L-Phe imprinted membranes.
 While D-Phe imprinted membrane showed adsorption selectivity $[\alpha{Ads}]D$ of 2.40 and adsorbed amount of D-Phe was 0.1674 mg/g of membrane while that of L-Phe was 0.0698 mg/g of membrane.
-It may be concluded that the selective performance of membrane is due to the "memory"

-(the recognition imprinted sites) created in the membrane matrix after removal of template [28].
-The high adsorption selectivity and strong binding affinity was observed in both L-Phe and D-Phe imprinted membranes (Table-2).
-Fig. 3 shows the chiral recognition ability of L-Phe and D-Phe imprinted membranes.
+The enantioselectivity of imprinted membranes was attributed to the selective recognition and binding ability of imprinting sites with "memory" created after the removal of templates [28].
+L-Phe and D-Phe imprinted membranes showed both strong binding ability and higher adsorption selectivity (Table-2).
+Fig. 3. shows the chiral recognition ability of L-Phe and D-Phe imprinted membranes.
 There was preferential adsorption of L-Phe over D-Phe using L-Phe imprinted membrane and when D-Phe imprinted membrane was used the adsorbed amount of D-Phe was much more than the amount of L-Phe.
-The FT-IR spectra confirmed that the selective performance of L-Phe imprinted membrane is better than that of D-Phe imprinted membrane While the adsorption capacity of D-Phe was more than that of L-Phe it is might be due to swelling effect [31, 32] We can say that selective recognition of template by imprinted cavities in the membrane matrix directly effect on selective permeation and selective rejection.
+The selective recognition of L-Phe imprinted membrane is much better than that of D-Phe imprinted membrane which is confirmed by FT-IR spectra.
+While the adsorption capacity of D-Phe was more than that of L-Phe it is might be due to swelling effect [31, 32] We can say that selective recognition of template by imprinted cavities in the membrane matrix directly effect on selective permeation and selective rejection.